 Parents should never use lighters or matches for fun or as a source of entertainment for children.
 They may copy what you do.

-A smoke detector alarm is a key to a home fire escape plan that automatically senses the presence of smoke and activates the alarm.
+A Smoke and CO Detection System is a key to a home fire escape plan that automatically senses the presence of smoke and activates the alarm.
 Install smoke alarms on each level of the house, including bedrooms, living room, near the stairs, and outside the sleeping areas.
 Smoke alarms will indeed double your chances of escaping a fire in your home, but only if it is working.
 Teach your children about smoke alarms, how they work, what they sound like and what to do when they hear one.
 Moreover, you can enlist your kid’s help in testing smoke alarms monthly by pushing the test button and replacing the batteries twice a year or when the battery is low.
 Despite a smoke alarm’s piercing sound, children can sleep through it.
 To prevent this, practise a home fire drill during the night when they are sleeping and allow them to master the fire escape plan so that they can evade even a late-night fire.
 Remember, the objective is to practice, not to frighten the kids, so let them know in advance about the fire drill at night.

-It is great to plan and practise home fire drills with your children at least two times a year (during the day and at night).
+It is great to plan and practice home fire drills with your children at least two times a year (during the day and at night).
 Having a fire drill at home will ensure that your children understand what to do if they are ever confronted with a fire inside the home.
 Try to make the fire escape drill as realistic as possible.
 Firstly, you should devise a plan along with a map of your house.
 Don’t forget to mark all the possible exits and escape routes in the plan.
 Also, make sure to choose an outside meeting place a safe distance from your home, where everyone can meet after they’ve escaped.
 Train your kids on how to get low and crawl out of the house if there is a lot of smoke.
 It is crucial to learn two ways out of each room in your home because it is possible that one exit is blocked or dangerous to use.
-Train them to get outside the burning building quickly and safely within three minutes when the smoke alarm beeps and meets at the safety spot.
+Train them to get outside the burning building quickly and safely within three minutes when the fire alram monitoring system beeps and meets at the safety spot.
 Then, call the emergency number (make sure your kids know how to call) and stay out at the safe place until firefighters arrive.

 Teach children how to check if the doors are hot before exiting a room and, if so, how to find another way to escape.
 Fire safety for children involves having them practice by touching the back of one hand on the doorknob and at the crack of the door.
 If the door is hot or smoke is coming under it, do not open the door, as fire could be on the other side.
 Although the door is cool if heat and smoke come in when you open it, slam the door tightly.
 To confine the fire as much as possible, leave the door closed and use the second way out of the room.
 If all the exits of the room are blocked, train them how to seal themselves in safety as part of your home fire escape plan.
 Use clothing, duct tape or towels to seal the door’s crack and cover air vents to keep smoke out.
 Tell them they should get as low as possible and instruct them not to hide under the bed or in the closet; try to lie on the ground near the bed so that firefighters can find them.